9 Neural Networks

 9.2.8 Minimization by Cross-Entropy

-Since the response in this setting is qualitative (i.e., a categorical class label), we minimize the negative multinomial log-likelihood, commonly referred to as cross-entropy loss.
+Since the response variable has multiple categories, we use a loss function called the negative multinomial log-likelihood, more commonly known as cross-entropy loss.

 When class labels are represented directly as integer indices (e.g., \(y_i \in \{0, 1, \ldots, 9\}\)), the cross-entropy loss, for all \(n\) inputs, takes the form: